Original article appeared in Fall 2013 issue of Aquatics Magazine, a publication of the Florida Aquatic Plant Management Society:

 Mr. Tracy Wood received the distinction and honor of being named the FAPMS Aquatic Plant Manager of the Year.
 Tracy has worked for Applied Aquatic for more than 25 years and has been a member of FAPMS for 24.
 His nomination letter stated the following:

 During his 25 plus years at Applied Aquatic, Tracy has performed every type of treatment on every species we’ve managed during the history of the company.
-His foliar applications covering virtually every emergent and floating species with a need for control number in not just thousands but tens of thousands of acres in the entire state of Florida as well as Georgia Mississippi and Alabama.
-In addition, he has participated in many of the largest submersed plant treatment on record.
+His foliar applications covering virtually every emergent and floating species with a need for control number in not just thousands but tens of thousands of acres in the entire state of Florida as well as Georgia, Mississippi, and Alabama.
+In addition, he has participated in many of the largest submersed plant treatments on record.

 Tracy has participated in overseeing the stocking of countless thousands of grass carp, monitoring their success and evaluating the need for supplemental efforts.
 He has been responsible for assuring the maintenance of required fish barriers for man grass carp stockings.
 He has provided valuable feedback concerning many biological control insects to the managers of public waters while dispatched to every remote corner of the state.